Dreezy305/User-management-FE/README.md

 - Clone the repository to your local machine
 - Install dependencies by running `npm install`
 - Run the app using `npm start`

+## USAGE

+- To sign up, click on the "Sign Up" button and fill out the registration form.
+Once you submit the form, your account will be created.

+- After signing up, you will be navigated to the profile screen where the profile data will be available

+- To generate a payment ID, click on the "Generate Payment ID" button on the profile page.

+- To delete a payment ID, click on the "delete Payment ID" button on the profile page.